natasha-jeppu/ActiveLearning/README.md

 # ActiveLearning
-Active Learning of Abstract System Models from Traces using Bounded Model Checking:
+Active Learning of Abstract System Models from Traces using Model Checking:

 An active learning framework for generating concise abstractions of a system implementation, instrumented to track a set of system variables.
 Generated abstractions admit all system traces defined over the set of system variables.